J Mays

-J Carrol Mays is a retired American industrial designer who served as Group Vice President of Global Design and Chief Creative Officer at Ford Motor Company, and was Chief Design Officer at Whirlpool.
+J Carrol Mays (born 15 October 1954) is a retired American industrial designer who served as Group Vice President of Global Design and Chief Creative Officer at the Ford Motor Company, and was Chief Design Officer at Whirlpool.

+Early life and education

+Mays was born in Pauls Valley, Oklahoma and raised in nearby Maysville.
 His first name is simply "J", after his grandfather, S J Mays.

-Background

-Born in rural Oklahoma, Mays started working at his family's auto parts store at an early age.
-While attending Maysville High School in Maysville, Oklahoma, Mays enrolled in an occupational drafting program at Mid-America Technology Center in Wayne, with aspirations of architecture.
+He started working at his family's auto parts store at an early age.
+While attending Maysville High School, Mays enrolled in an occupational drafting program at Mid-America Technology Center in Wayne, Oklahoma, with aspirations of architecture.
 After high school, he studied commercial art at the University of Oklahoma before briefly switching to journalism.
 In 1976, he transferred to the ArtCenter College of Design in Pasadena, California, graduating in 1980 with a Bachelor of Science degree in transportation design.